A mother laughs as she plays with her baby sitting on her lap

 • If your baby doesn’t like an allergen food the first time they try it, don’t force them.
 But try again every couple of days until they get used to it.
 You can also find ways to disguise the allergen, such as mashed potato mixed with some milk or feeding them products that have milk in it, like cheese.
 Just avoid mixing more than one new allergen together at a time.

-• Swelling of their throat and tongue.
+• swelling of their throat and tongue

-• Difficulty breathing or if they’re breathing very fast.
+• difficulty breathing or breathing very fast

-• Wheezing, coughing or noisy breathing.
+• wheezing, coughing or noisy breathing

 If you’d like more details on weaning, read my blog, Is your baby ready for weaning?
 Signs and considerations.’
-It’s natural to feel nervous about introducing allergens to your baby’s diet, but it’s the safe and recommended thing to do, so you can rest assured.
 Your healthcare provider is always on hand to answer any questions or concerns you have along the way as you help strengthen your baby’s immune system with weaning.

 Useful links for parents: